A user-friendly digital onboarding process is key to success online.

 Digital customer onboarding is the process of enrolling a customer online.
 This could include:

-The process includes various steps – from the initial customer visit, to using your app or website as a verified user.
-And special care needs to be made to design a process that’s user-friendly.
-If you fail at one step, your entire process might not work and your app or website will bleed users.
+The process includes various steps – from the initial customer visit to using your app or website as a verified user.
+And special care needs to be taken to design a process that’s user-friendly.
+If you fail at one step, your entire process might not work, and your app or website will bleed users.

 Digital Onboarding Process: Overview